Introduction

 • Tenacity: Job searches rely on numbers alongside quality.
 Prioritising time, job boards, and steady applications was second nature.

-Alongside this, I told friends, family, and contacts I was job hunting, describing the work type and people I wanted help/ be around.
+Alongside this, I told friends, family, and contacts I was job hunting, describing the work type and people I wanted to be around.
 Even without exact roles in mind, this sparked opportunities from my existing network.

 What happened next